Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Characterizing the NSINs and USE CASES

 \subsubsection{Spectrum regulation of NSIN}

 At the World Radiocommunication Conference in 1997 (WRC-97), the frequency bands, i.e., 47.2-47.5 GHz (downlink) and 47.9-48.2 GHz (uplink), further confirmed at WRC-19, were first allocated to HAPs for worldwide usage.
 This proposal was promoted by the US as the federal communications commission (FCC) approved the application of the Sky Station International Corporation to utilize this 2 × 300 MHz band for stratospheric application of Internet service and interactive video communication service relay in 1996.
 Yet, concerning the great rain fading and immature technical solutions in the upper frequency bands, some lower frequency bands were agreed to be occupied by HAPs at WRC-2000.
 Thereafter, technological advances and the pressing requirement of providing global broadband applications resulted in a review of the current spectrum regulatory provisions.
 At WRC-19, delegates agreed to allocate a portion of millimeter-wave (mmWave) frequency bands to HAPs for worldwide usage.
 An ITU-R “work in progress'' report under WRC-23 agenda item 1.4 will explain the sharing and compatibility studies of HAPs as International Mobile Telecommunications (IMT) base stations for mobile services in some frequency bands below 2.7 GHz.
+The detailed spectrum regulation for HAP networks is summarized in Table \ref{table_spectrum}.

 As for UAV networks, the spectrum is allocated in accordance with usage.
 The control and non-payload communication (CNPC) link is established to ensure the safe operation and efficient control of UAVs.
 As shown in Table \ref{table_spectrum_UAV}, some frequencies for UAV CNPC links are allocated with some usage restrictions.
 Yet, partial frequencies fall in the bands allocated to fixed satellite services.
 Then, the sharing compatibility issue between UAV CNPC links and satellite-ground links should be tackled.
 Payload links refer to the links used for other radio equipment than those for CNPC links.
 The payload devices (e.g., camera, repeater, and flying base station) are closely related to missions, which can transmit measurement and perception data from a UAV to the ground.
 Table \ref{table_spectrum_UAV} also depicts the frequencies allocated to UAV payload links.